NexusBot-official/Nexus/TERMS_OF_SERVICE.md

 ## Agreement to Terms

-By inviting and using Sentinel Bot ("the Bot", "we", "our", "us") to your Discord server, you agree to be bound by these Terms of Service ("Terms").
+By inviting and using Nexus Bot ("the Bot", "we", "our", "us") to your Discord server, you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Bot.

 ## Description of Service

-Sentinel Bot is a Discord security and moderation bot that provides:
+Nexus Bot is a Discord security and moderation bot that provides:

 - Anti-raid and anti-nuke protection
 - **Automatic server recovery** (snapshots and restoration of channels/roles after attacks)